How to choose the right vacuum

 High-efficiency particulate air filtration (HEPA) has become a buzz word these days, but in reality, HEPA has nothing to do with the power of the vacuum or its pickup ability.
 Instead, it is the ability of the filter to filter 99.97 percent of particles that are .3 microns (micrometre) or larger.

 When prepping a carpet to be cleaned, pickup ability and removing insoluble soils are important.
 HEPA filtering is good, but not as vital.
 Your carpet cleaning process will remove smaller, soluble matter.

 Green Label or not to Green Label

-Green Label is a voluntary testing program for vacuum cleaners that is conducted by the Carpet and Rug Institute (CRI).
+Green Label is a voluntary testing program for vacuum cleaners.
+That are conducted by the Carpet and Rug Institute (CRI).

-The tests are performed on the vacuum’s ability to efficiently remove soil, keep the dust in the machine instead of blowing it back out of the bag (cup) and keeping the carpet looking good.
+The tests are performed on the vacuum’s ability to efficiently remove soil.
+And keep the dust in the machine instead of blowing it back out of the bag (cup) and keeping the carpet looking good.

 This test is performed on uprights, canisters, backpacks and even central vacuum cleaners.
 If a vacuum has been tested and approved by the Carpet and Rug Institute.
 Then it will have an IAQ (indoor air quality) green label either on the packaging or the vacuum.
 This is not the only indication of a good vacuum cleaner.
 But it is a good gauge in selecting one that has been tested and approved.